Sciatica vs Herniated Disc

 It also doesn’t mean that, even if the information you find is correct, that your personal diagnosis is.
 You’re not a doctor (well most of you reading aren’t).
 Doctors and therapists employ complex diagnostic tools to arrive at these diagnoses.
 You can’t find these tools on the internet, so you can’t really diagnosis yourself off WebMD.

 I wanted to get that out of the way before answering the question, “What’s the difference between sciatica and a herniated disc?”.
 I’ve had patients come to me swearing up and down they had either one or the other, based on what they’d read online.
+There’s a lot of subtle differences in the sciatica vs herniated disc debate.

 The sciatic nerve is the largest in your body.
 Located in the spine, the sciatic nerve is composed of 5 nerve roots.
 Running down the backs of both legs, dysfunction in this nerve can cause burning, tingling, pain while seated and difficulty walking.
 The pain can reach as far as the feet.